heyams/OTELMetrics/README.md

 # OTELMetrics
-Test how to send differnt type of metrics using OpenTelemetry Java SDK.
+Test how to send different type of metrics using OpenTelemetry Java SDK.